rcbyr/keen-slider/docs/web.md

 `dragEnded` - Drag has ended.

+`beforeOptionsChanged` - Options are going to be changed.

 `optionsChanged` - Options have changed, e.g. due to an update, resizing(when the number of slides changes) or a change of the breakpoint.

 `slideChanged` - Active or most visible slide has changed.